Paper: Mechanical pulping

 There are two major mechanical pulps: thermomechanical pulp (TMP) and groundwood pulp (GW).
 In the TMP process, wood is chipped and then fed into steam-heated refiners, where the chips are squeezed and converted to fibres between two steel discs.
 In the groundwood process, debarked logs are fed into grinders where they are pressed against rotating stones to be made into fibres.
 Mechanical pulping does not remove the lignin, so the yield is very high, > 95%; however, lignin causes the paper thus produced to turn yellow and become brittle over time.
 Mechanical pulps have rather short fibres, thus producing weak paper.
 Although large amounts of electrical energy are required to produce mechanical pulp, it costs less than the chemical kind.

-De-inked pulp
+Recycling and de-inked pulp

+A process for removing printing inks from recycled paper was invented by German jurist Justus Claproth in 1774.
+Today this method is called deinking.

 Paper recycling processes can use either chemically or mechanically produced pulp; by mixing it with water and applying mechanical action the hydrogen bonds in the paper can be broken and fibres separated again.
 Most recycled paper contains a proportion of virgin fibre for the sake of quality; generally speaking, de-inked pulp is of the same quality or lower than the collected paper it was made from.

 There are three main classifications of recycled fibre: